codacy/codacy-coverage-reporter-action/README.md

 Before setting up Codacy Coverage Reporter GitHub Action you must have tests and use tools to [generate coverage reports](https://docs.codacy.com/coverage-reporter/#generating-coverage) for the source code files in your repository.

-To upload coverage to Codacy using the GitHub Action with default settings:
+To upload coverage to Codacy using the GitHub Action:

 1. Set up an API token to allow the GitHub Action to authenticate on Codacy: